aws-samples/sql-based-etl-on-amazon-eks/spark-on-eks/README.md

 [*^ back to top*](#Table-of-Contents)
 ### Deploy via AWS CDK

-Alternatively, you can spin up the solution infrastructure via [AWS Cloud Development Kit](https://cdkworkshop.com/), in short, AWS CDK.
+Alternatively, you can spin up the solution infrastructure by [AWS Cloud Development Kit](https://cdkworkshop.com/), in short, AWS CDK.
 The CDK deployment requires Node.js (>= 10.3.0) and AWS CDK Toolkit.
 To install Node.js visit the [node.js](https://nodejs.org/en/) website.
 To install the CDK toolkit, follow the [instruction](https://cdkworkshop.com/15-prerequisites/500-toolkit.html).

-Two reasons to deploy the solution resources by AWS CDK:
+Two reasons to deploy the cloud resources by AWS CDK:
 1. CDK provides local development,debug experience and fail fast.
 2. Convenient to customize the solution with a quicker test response.
-For example remove a nested stack CloudFront and enable TLS in ALB.
+For example remove a nested stack CloudFront and enable TLS in Application Load Balancer.

 ```bash
 python3 -m venv .env